Lent Holy Communion

 and acknowledge our transgressions in penitence and faith.

-in what we have said and done,
+forgive what we have been,

 Amen.